 You also have the right to make a complaint to a government supervisory authority.

-The California Consumer Privacy Act (“CCPA”) requires us to provide California residents with some additional information about the categories of personal information we collect and share, where we get that personal information, and how and why we use it.
+Laws in some US states, including California, Colorado, Connecticut, Utah, and Virginia, require us to provide residents with additional information about the categories of personal information we collect and share, where we get that personal information, and how and why we use it.

-The CCPA also requires us to provide a list of the “categories” of personal information we collect, as that term is defined in the law, so, here it is.
-In the last 12 months, we collected the following categories of personal information from California residents, depending on the Services used:
+In the last 12 months, we collected the following categories of personal information, depending on the Services used:

 - Identifiers (like your name, contact information, and device and online identifiers);